 The decision to adopt a particular email archiving solution should be based on various factors – the size of your company, your storage requirements and most importantly, your legal obligations under compliance acts – like HIPAA or Sarbanes-Oxley.

-To help you find the right solution for your business, we made a list of must-have email archiving software features to help you choose the right tool for preserving your records.
+To help you find the right archiving software for your business, we made a list of must-have email archiving software features relevant for compliance and ediscovery.
 In case you need a quick reference point, scroll down to the end for an email archiving software features checklist.

 Email archiving tool features: Why they matter